seckardt/grunt-protractor-webdriver/README.md

 # grunt-protractor-webdriver [![devDependency Status](https://david-dm.org/seckardt/grunt-protractor-webdriver/dev-status.png)](https://david-dm.org/seckardt/grunt-protractor-webdriver#info=devDependencies) [![NPM version](https://badge.fury.io/js/grunt-protractor-webdriver.png)](http://badge.fury.io/js/grunt-protractor-webdriver) [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

-> grunt plugin for starting Protractor's bundled Selenium Webdriver
+> grunt plugin for starting [Protractor](https://github.com/angular/protractor)'s bundled [Selenium WebDriver](https://code.google.com/p/selenium/wiki/WebDriverJs)

 [![Npm Downloads](https://nodei.co/npm/grunt-protractor-webdriver.png?downloads=true&stars=true)](https://nodei.co/npm/grunt-protractor-webdriver.png?downloads=true&stars=true)

-This `Grunt` task starts a Selenium Webdriver, blocks until it's ready to accept connections, and then leaves it running in the background until the `Grunt` process finished.
-During startup it checks for already running Webdriver instances and at the end of the `Grunt` process also shuts down the Selenium server to not leave you with any zombies.
+This `Grunt` task starts a Selenium WebDriver, blocks until it's ready to accept connections, and then leaves it running in the background until the `Grunt` process finished.
+During startup it checks for already running WebDriver instances and at the end of the `Grunt` process also shuts down the Selenium server to not leave you with any zombies.

+`grunt-protractor-webdriver` is capable to handle parallelized tasks in case you use helpers like [`grunt-concurrent`](https://github.com/sindresorhus/grunt-concurrent).
+That way you are able to work around the missing feature in Protractor that it's currently not able to run the tests against multiple browsers in parallel.
+See the `Gruntfile.js` for an example on how to do that.

 ## Getting Started